No booking fees on the app

 Plan your journey from Nottingham to Leeds with ease.
 Explore the first and last train times, departure and arrival stations, distance, journey time, and price options to make the most of your trip.

-Northern Rail: Nottingham to Leeds trains
+Train travel from Nottingham to Leeds

 Arriving at Leeds